How Clubhouses Can Help

-23. The Clubhouse offers its own Supported and Independent Employment programs to assist members to secure, sustain and subsequently, to better their employment.
+23. The Clubhouse offers its own Supported and Independent Employment Programs to assist members to secure, sustain, and better their employment.
 As a defining characteristic of Clubhouse Supported Employment, the Clubhouse maintains a relationship with the working member and the employer.
 Members and staff in partnership determine the type, frequency and location of desired supports.

 24. Members who are working independently continue to have available all Clubhouse supports and opportunities including advocacy for entitlements, and assistance with housing, clinical, legal, financial and personal issues, as well as participation in evening and weekend programs.

-25. The Clubhouse assists members to reach their vocational and educational goals by helping them take advantage of adult education opportunities in the community.
-When the Clubhouse also provides an in-house educational program, it significantly utilizes the teaching and tutoring skills of members.
+25. The Clubhouse assists members to reach their vocational and educational goals by helping them take advantage of educational opportunities in the community.
+When the Clubhouse also provides an in-house education program, it significantly utilizes the teaching and tutoring skills of members.